mciepluc/cocotb-coverage/documentation/source/tutorials.rst

 The following example shows how to implement a coverage-driven test generation idea.
 The goal is to use coverage metrics in a run time in order to dynamically adjust randomization.
-As an outcome, the simulation time can be greatily recuced, because already covered data is excluded from the randomization set.
+As an outcome, the simulation time can be greatly reduced, because already covered data is excluded from the randomization set.

 An example code is presented below.
 It is required to create a set (e.g. list) containing already covered data (*covered*).